 Though many Pokémon GO trainers have expressed frustration over the game’s frequent outages on social networking websites and public forums, the game is still attracting millions of players around the world.
 Pokémon GO continues to expand globally: on July 22, the game was officially launched in Japan.

 These two very different outages experienced by Pokémon GO bring to light some important issues.
 First, secure and strengthen your network by adding more network capacity and implementing effective server load balancing, while considering technologies like anycast to make your network more resilient.
 DDoS attacks that we’ve seen in the past have become increasingly adept at crippling the networks of large organizations.
 Secondly, make sure to use a replica of your production environment to test changes before the final update.
 Finally, monitor your network and applications like a hawk to detect unexpected or irregular behavior in real time.

-To start monitoring the services and applications most important to you — including Pokémon GO — sign up for a free ThousandEyes account today.
+To start monitoring the services and applications most important to you — including Pokémon GO — sign up for a free trial of ThousandEyes today.